-Are dissenters' rights applicable to either of the matters to be voted on at the meeting?
+Are dissenters' rights applicable to any of the matters to be voted on at the meeting?

-No. Dissenters' rights do not apply to either matter.
+No. Dissenters' rights do not apply to any of the matters to be voted on at the meeting.

 Who will count the vote?

 The Judge of Election appointed at the meeting together with representatives of American Stock Transfer & Trust Company, our transfer agent, will tabulate the votes cast at the meeting.